beetbox/beets/docs/plugins/parentwork.rst

 of the other (what I call the direct parent).
 This plugin looks the work id from the library and then looks up the direct parent, then the direct parent of the direct parent and so on until it reaches the top.
-The work at the top is what I call the parent work.
+The work at the top is what we call the *parent work*.
 This plugin is especially designed for classical music.
 For classical music, just fetching the work title as in MusicBrainz is not satisfying, because MusicBrainz has separate works for, for example, all the movements of a symphony.
 This plugin aims to solve this